Cloud Remote Access API

 Connect operation

 This operation is created when the application generates a connect request.
-The operation is then sent to the device agent to establish the connection between the WebSocket endpoint at the server and the local network endpoint.
+The operation is then sent to the device agent, which establishes a connection between the WebSocket endpoint at the server and the local network endpoint.

 Example of an c8y_RemoteAccessConnect operation: